i 130 instruction i 130 instruction

 Conclusion

 Staying informed about processing times and fees will also aid in your planning.
 As you embark on this journey to reunite with your loved ones, know that each step brings you closer to achieving your goal.
-With patience and diligence, you’ll successfully navigate this important process.
+With patience and diligence, you’ll successfully navigate this critical process.

 Index